 The first wave of 13th EYR also took the German front trench.
 However progress was slow.
 The Hull Pals were laden with grenades and ammunition, and simply sank in the mud.
 They were also unable to keep up with the creeping artillery barraged.
 They found that the artillery barrage had “churned” the ground and not cut the wire or destroyed the German dugouts built deep below the villages near the front-line.

 The Hull Pals continued to advance and attack through this mud, sinking in places up to their calf’s, knees and chests.
 They were met by stiffening German resistance and mown down by machine gun and artillery fire.
 They staggered breathlessly forward, wave mixed with wave.
 Troops which did reached the second Trench were severely depleted and confusion reigned when some German troops wanted to surrender and others refused.
 Poor visibility meant the Hull soldiers could not see the white tapes laid to show gaps in the wire.
 German machine gunners mowed down troops bunching together to pierce gaps in the wire.
-There many acts of bravery as the 13th EYR stormed the second German line of Trenches.
+There were many acts of bravery as the 13th EYR stormed the second German line of Trenches.
 It became a memory of bayonet plunge and exploding grenade.
 The battalion took over 200 prisoners, but a number of these escaped in the confusion.
 Where the Hull men broke into the German trenches, there was fierce hand to hand fighting.
 Bombers cleared out the German dug-outs and collected prisoners.
 Private, Jack Cunningham won the Victoria Cross, aged 18, bombing a trench, almost single handedly, while all his comrades were wounded.